MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-zone-content.md

 ### Controls on the traffic flow

-This architecture is locked down to allow incoming calls only through the public endpoint exposed by Application Gateway.
+This architecture allows incoming calls only through the public endpoint exposed by Application Gateway.
 The traffic still needs to be inspected to block common exploits and vulnerabilities.
 Web Application Firewall on the Application Gateway tracks OWASP vulnerabilities.
 Incoming traffic is inspected based on the configured rules with an action to follow.

 The Azure Spring Apps instance has an internal load balancer that routes and distributes traffic to the back-end services.
 The load balancer is configured to accept traffic only from Application Gateway.